amarfut/blog/_posts/2018-01-31-implementing-template-method-design pattern-in-csharp.markdown

 }
 </div>
 <p>
 Validate method (our template method) is calling IsFileEmpty and IsFileSizeValid one by one.
-In the real world there would be much more other methods (IsFileNamevalid, IsExtensionValid etc) but for this example we will proceed with these two ones only.
+In the real world there would be much more other methods (IsFileNamevalid, IsExtensionValid etc) but in this example we will proceed only with these two ones.

-<br/><br/>IsFileEmpty simply checks whether file has at least one byte inside.
-IsFileEmpty should work in the same way for all file types, so that's why it is placed in a base class.
+<br/><br/>IsFileEmpty should work in the same way for file types, because it simply checks whether file has at least one byte inside.
+Thats why this method is places in base class.

-But according to our requirments behaviour of IsFileSizeValid method should differ for text files and images, so we've marked it as abstract.
+Next method IsFileSizeValid
 </p>

 <h4>Step #3: Implementing TextFileValidator class</h4>